 Combining the WA and Federal Solar Battery Rebates?

-Eligible Western Australian households may be able to combine both the WA Home Battery Rebate and the Australian Governments Federal Solar Battery Rebate to significantly reduce the cost of installing a home battery system.
+Yes, the WA Government has confirmed that eligible households will be able to combine both the WA Home Battery Rebate and the Australian Governments Federal Solar Battery Rebate to significantly reduce the cost of installing a home battery system.

 What Is the Federal Solar Battery Rebate?

-The Federal Government’s Cheaper Home Batteries Program begins on 1 July 2025 and provides up to $372 per usable kilowatt-hour of battery storage capacity.
-This translates to approximately $3,300 to $4,000 off a standard 10 to 13.5 kWh battery system.
+The Federal Government’s Cheaper Home Batteries Program begins on 1 July 2025 and provides up to $335 per usable kilowatt-hour of battery storage capacity.
+This translates to approximately $3,350 off a standard 10kWh battery system.

 Federal Battery Rebate Overview:

-• Battery must be VPP-capable (Virtual Power Plant ready)
+- Battery must be VPP-capable (Virtual Power Plant ready) & mandatory participation in a VPP may apply.

 How Much Can You Save with Both Rebates?

-If approved, combining the WA and Federal solar battery rebates could deliver total savings of up to $11,500 or more for eligible households.
+If approved, combining the WA and Federal solar battery rebates a typical 10kWh battery could be discounted by around $5,000 to $7,500 for eligible households.

-These examples are based on a 10 kWh battery system.
-Actual amounts may vary depending on system size, installer pricing, and compliance with both program requirements.
+Actual amounts may vary depending on system size, installer pricing, and administration costs associated with both program requirements.

 Final Thoughts